-3. Evenflo Symphony Elite Convertible Car Seat, in 2 colors.
+3. Evenflo Symphony DLX Convertible Car Seat, in several colors.
 About $170-180.
 This convertible car seat has a great weight range, accomodating babies, toddlers, and big kids from 5 to 110 pounds!
 With an upper weight capacity like that, this might very well be the only car seat or booster you will ever need to buy.
 You can use it rear-facing up to 40 pounds, forward-facing for toddlers up to 40 pounds, and then as a high-back booster up to 110 pounds.
 Note that the high back isn't removable, so there is no option for a bottom-only booster (like with the 4Ever, above).
 The seat itself is heavy, coming in at about 25 pounds; it is made in the USA and is built tough to protect your baby and last your family for many years.
 We thought the Sure LATCH system was awesome, you no longer need to pull to tighten the latch, just simply push it down and you'll see it self-tighten.
 This is a really helpful system.
 The adjustable height harness is very easy to adjust upward as your child grows, without any rethreading hassle.
 The shoulder harness adjustment strap is right up front, as is the recline handle to help you get it perfectly level in the back seat of your unique vehicle.
 It also has two built-in cup holders that can be used for bottles, sippy cups, and toys.
 However, we didn't like how the cup holders were actually half of a cup-holder with an elastic strap on the outer side.
 In other words, you can't put anything other than a rigid object (bottle/sippy cupe) in there without it falling right out of the side.
 So no snacks or small toys in there.
 In our tests, we thought the cushioning on this seat was fantastic, supportive, and easily cleaned.
 It has removable cushions for infants, and they are incredibly comfortable.
 More negatives?
 Well, it doesn't have highly breathable rear cushioning so if your baby heats up easily they will probably sweat more in this seat than the RECARO or Graco 4ever with side mesh.
 Note also that this particular seat, with its huge side impact wings, is really quite large.
 Might not be suitable for rear-facing in some relatively small vehicles.

 4. Graco MySize 65 Convertible Car Seat with Rapid Remove Cover, multiple patterns and colors.
 About $160.
 If you have a premature baby that's below 5 pounds (but at least 4 pounds), this might be the seat for you.
 Like the Graco 4ever, this convertible car seat goes as low as 4 pounds with the included infant insert, but this model only goes up to 65 pounds.
 The seat itself is 19.2 pounds, which is relatively light on this list.
 It has special inserts that support even the tiniest of babies, and some of our tester moms thought this was awesome and seemed like it would be very supportive for even the smallest newborns.
 It uses a multi-position (5 positions on this one) harness and headrest that adjusts using a lever to pull it up or down to fit your baby's size.
 It also has 3 recline positions to suit most vehicle's seat positions, and a little cup holder that will definitely come in handy, and collect crumbs through the toddler years!
 Like the Graco 4ever and Evenflo options, but unlike the RECARO, this Graco option has a machine washable cover that you can pull off really quickly; just take it off and throw it in the wash.
 The fabric is soft and breathable, but not quite as much as the Graco 4ever or the RECARO.
 So while it's cushy and comfy, the fabric isn't quite as soft as some others.
 The side impact protection seems substantial, though it does feel like it's not quite as sturdy as other options.
 However, the somewhat smaller side impact wings make it a bit easier to fit into more space-constrained vehicles.
 This makes it a good alternative to the Symphony if you have a smaller vehicle (like a compact or economy car).
 We also found it a bit tough to tighten the harness properly at times, the bottom buckle was a bit too large for chubby baby thighs, and the upper chest buckle was a bit harder to unbuckle than the other options on this list.
 But at $160 we believe this car seat is a great deal: you get a comfortable, safe, versatile car seat that will last you for many years!